Many of Silatech’s Qatar-related initiatives are run through the Bedaya Center for Entrepreneurship and Career Development, and are not listed here.

 Regional Partner(s): Mindmill, Bright Language

-Country Partner(s): Microsoft, Ministry of Youth (Egypt); Bedaya Center, Qatar University, Community College of Qatar (Qatar); Edupartage (Tunisia); Anapec (Morocco); International Youth Foundation (Palestine)
+Country Partner(s): Microsoft, Ministry of Youth, Nahdet El Mahrousa (Egypt); Bedaya Center, Qatar University, College of the North Atlantic, Community College of Qatar (Qatar); Edupartage (Tunisia); Anapec (Morocco); International Youth Foundation (Palestine); World Learning (Algeria); Glowork (Saudi Arabia); Tamweelcom (Jordan)

-Countries covered: Qatar, Tunisia, Morocco, Syria, Palestine, Egypt, Regional
+Countries covered: Qatar, Tunisia, Morocco, Syria, Palestine, Egypt, Algeria, Saudi Arabia, Jordan, Regional

 Description: Tamheed delivers quality career advice and placement support services to be available scale.
 It provides youth-serving organizations (YSOs) with a complete toolkit for setting up a sustainable career advising practice.
 This includes highly predictive and user-friendly psychometric assessments from UK-based Mindmill delivered online in Arabic, English and French, the results of which can be used for both advice guidance and screening; advisor training and automated reports; language assessments from Bright Language; and, a framework for career advising that creates an action plan towards career success.
 Tamheed career guidance services are provided in physical career centers, as well as online.
-Tamheed is also integrated into Silatech’s and Microsoft's online employability portals (such as Ta3mal.com).
-Tamheed’s psychometric assessments are also used by employers and training institutions to support the screening and selection of candidates, helping match candidates with the best-fit opportunities, while supporting the overall sustainability of the initiative.
+Tamheed is also integrated into Silatech’s and Microsoft's online employability portals ta3mal.com).
+Tamheed’s psychometric assessments are also used by employers and training institutions to support the screening and selection of candidates, helping match candidates with the best-fit opportunities.

 Project Name: Arab Mobile Apps Challenge (AMAC)